 “The results that we want are being achieved incipiently.
 Others, not so much” Cornejo said Monday.
 “But we must continue in this same direction”.

-Opposition parties will on Wednesday hold a special session to try to block any further increases to utility prices.
+Opposition parties will on Wednesday hold a special session to try to block any further increases to utility prices, which have been a key battleground given the rising social tension over the cost of living.

 Cornejo had words of warning for lawmakers, expressing his hope that session would remain “tranquil and not like the one addressing the pension reform” bill which the government passed late last year.